 What is a sound machine?

 Not only is there a difference between a sound machine and a noise machine, there are also a variety of types of machines.
 Some you plug in, others are mobile and use batteries, still others hang on a crib or are inside stuffed animals.
 Some offer only one sound, while others have multiple sound options.
-And a few are dual function and offer sounds and lights.
-It’s a lot to consider and made testing tough at times.
-We worked through all the types of machines to determine what features were necessary.
+A few are dual function and offer sounds and lights.

 who should buy this?